 Bonus points for this breed if you like to hunt, for this dog will be your right-hand man.

 As with all breeds, however, there are certain health problems that can affect the English Foxhound.
 These conditions include:

 - Hip dysplasia– A very common health condition wherein the dog is born with a malformed hip socket.
 This can lead to arthritis in the dog’s later years.

 - Epilepsy– Dogs who suffer from epilepsy develop seizures of unknown cause.
 It can sometimes be a product of another condition, such as kidney failure or liver disease.

 - Ear infections

-The English Foxhound is pretty lucky, as most of these conditions are rare.
+The English Foxhound is pretty lucky, though, as most of these conditions are rare.

-All told, the English Foxhound is a healthier dog than some of the other breeds out there.
+All told, the English Foxhound is a healthier breed of dog than some of the other breeds out there.

-The English Foxhound price is reasonable when compared to the price tag of other breeds.
+This cost is reasonable when compared to the price tags of other breeds, especially since the English Foxhound is the rarest of the Foxhound breeds.